NeoBSD/Jailer/README.md

 ### Jailerfile

-A container can be described in a `Jailerfile`.
+A jail can be described in a `Jailerfile`.
 The goal is to keep the syntax as similar to a `Dockerfile` as possible.

 **Example**: